Skip to Content

 Meet at Plimmer Steps at 12.30pm.

-Head south along Lambton Quay and cross over at the corner with Willis St. Walk south to Chews Lane and duck down the lane, cross Victoria St and head up the sloping path beside the library, cross over the City to Sea bridge and from the bridge admire the new Wharewaka which is to house a waka.
+Head south along Lambton Quay and cross over at the corner with Willis St. Walk south to Chews Lane and duck down the lane, cross Victoria St and head up the sloping path beside the library, cross over the City to Sea Bridge and from the bridge admire the new Wharewaka which is home to the waka belonging to Wellington.
 Stroll along the wharf till you reach the Taranaki St exit by Circa Theatre.

 As you head south up Taranaki St and just before you reach Courtenay Place corner you will see Te Aro Pa.
 Go inside and look at the display.